kevin-mitchell/alexa-app/README.md

 ###3: Register Certificate middleware for verifying request comes from Amazon/AppKit (optional)

-For any production application, it's important and in fact required by Amazon that you protect your application as [https://developer.amazon.com/public/solutions/devices/echo/alexa-app-kit/docs/developing-your-app-with-the-alexa-appkit](described in their documentation.)
+For any production application, it's important and in fact required by Amazon that you protect your application as [described in their documentation](https://developer.amazon.com/public/solutions/devices/echo/alexa-app-kit/docs/developing-your-app-with-the-alexa-appkit).
 You do not *need* to register this middleware however, and for certain testing may choose not to.
 This package makes this easy by providing middleware that will meet all required security parameters provided by Amazon.
 At this time, if you'd like to enable this functionality you'll need to register the `Certificate` middleware as outlined by the [Laravel](http://laravel.com/docs/5.1/middleware#registering-middleware)/[Lumen](http://lumen.laravel.com/docs/middleware) documentation.

 If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to your global middleware as show below, else you can protect certain end points (i.e. only run the certificate/security check at `/alexa-api-endpoint`).